t3kt/raytk/docs/_reference/operators/field/index.md

       to apply a texture facing each axis.
   - name: uvField
     status: beta
+    summary: Field that produces surface UV coordinates, if available.
   - name: waveField
     summary: A field that uses a periodic wave.
   - name: waveletNoiseField